Table of Contents

 How to choose the best type of toothpaste?

-If in doubt, the best option is to go to the dentist, who will recommend the type of toothpaste that best suits the condition of your gums and teeth in order to provide the best care in a personalised way.
+When choosing the most suitable type of toothpaste for each person, it is important to take into account several factors such as age, daily oral hygiene habits, type of diet and possible dental and gum problems.
+When in doubt, the best option is to consult your dentist, who will recommend the type of toothpaste that best suits the condition of your gums and teeth in order to provide the best care in a personalised way.